lucas-aguilar/ArtGen/README.md

-# ArtGen
+# ArtGen - Custom social media post art generator

-Custom social media post art generator
+Proof of concept of an idea I had for a SaaS

-Proof of concept of an idea for a SaaS https://lucas-aguilar.github.io/ArtGen/
+https://lucas-aguilar.github.io/ArtGen/